michalisKout/noteup-public/README.md

 # noteup-public

-this is the public version of my noteup application.
+This is the public version of my noteup application.

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would